 No Analytics tool in the world can do everything; to deal with this, Google Analytics supports Add ons.
 These plugins can be used to extend the feature set of Google Analytics and make it possible to customize and modify the experience for the needs.
 It’s not that tough to install add-ons, too; there is a web-based system so that you don’t have to download and upload anything at all.

-Using good Analytics software is a must for any digital marker today; among its competition, Google offering has a good reputation because of its accuracy and large feature set.
-Let’s take a look at some advantages of using Google Analytics today:
+Using good Analytics software is a must for any digital marker today; among its competition, Google’s offering has a good reputation because of its accuracy and large feature set.
+So let’s take a look at some advantages of using Google Analytics today:

 It is Free to Use

 While there is a paid version of Google Analytics available if you want, the free version is more than enough featured to blow most paid Analytics tools out of the water.
 With backing from an internet giant like Google, there is no worry that Google Analytics will disappear overnight, contributing to its reliability.